SmartTee-hub/LITA_Capstone_Project2/README.md

   6. Data Storytelling.

 ### Data Cleaning and preparations
-  In the initial phase of the data claensing and preparations, we perform the following action;
+  In the initial phase of the data cleansing and preparations, we perform the following action;
   1. Data loading and inspection
   2. handling missing variables
   3. Data cleansing and formatting.

+ ### Exploratory Data Analysis
+EDA involved the exploring of the data to answer some questions about the data such as;
+- What is Customer Behavior
+- What is the Subscription Types
+- What is the key trends in Cancellations and Renewals?